Leon12-aaryson/soltriva/DEPLOYMENT.md

 # Soltriva Deployment Guide

-This document explains how to deploy the Soltriva Laravel project to a VPS, including installation and configuration of all dependencies.
+This document explains how to deploy and configure the Soltriva Laravel project on a VPS, including all necessary server, PHP, Nginx, SSL, and permissions setup.

 ---

 ## 1. Server Requirements

 - **Ubuntu 22.04 LTS** (recommended)
-- **PHP**: 8.1 or higher (with extensions: mbstring, xml, curl, zip, mysql, etc.)
+- **PHP**: 8.2 or higher (with extensions: mbstring, xml, curl, zip, mysql, etc.)
 - **Composer**
 - **Node.js** and **npm**
 - **MySQL** or compatible database